 Once the distributor and transmitter or host distributor have completed their respective CIAs, the process moves to the connection agreement phase.
 The document of the DERCP provides process flowcharts and process steps for the connections of DERs to the distribution system.
 Please refer to Appendix E of the DSC for the Requirements for Connection Agreements.
-The OEB does not specify the forms of Connection Cost Agreements (CCA) and Connection Cost Recovery Agreements (CCRA).
+The OEB does not specify requirements for the form of Connection Cost Agreements and Connection Cost Recovery Agreements.